Barracuda09/SATPI/README.md

 Usage
 -----

-for help of options:  satpi --help
+for help on options:  satpi --help

+Normal use:  satpi --yes-ssdp --yes-rtcp